 7. IBAN (upon payment of conference fee).

-(2) The data shall be processed for the purposes of registration for participation in the XIII National Conference of Transport Infrastructure with International Participation.
+(2) The data shall be processed for the purposes of registration for participation in the XVI National Transport Infrastructure Conference with International Participation.

 Art.
 8. (1) The controller shall entrust the processing of personal data to persons appointed under an employment relationship.
 The rights and obligations of the data processors shall be indicated in the relevant job description.

 (2) Access to personal data is also granted to third parties – Academica Sea Palace JSC, operating the hotel where the Conference is held;